 Exposed to the winds, the village of Olymbos balances like a tightrope walker on a rough-hewn, remote ridge in northern Karpathos.
 Its houses spill down the slope seawards, tightly bound to each other and rooted in the rock.
-This wild place kept pirates and marauders at bay, and it still resists intrusions by today’s more peaceful invaders.
-Just what you’d expect from a town that has been defying the tides of time since the 9th century.
+This wild place kept pirates and marauders eager to plunder Karpathos at bay, and it still resists intrusions by today’s more peaceful invaders.
+Just what you’d expect from a town that has been defying the tides of time since the 9th century

-In a single glance, you can take in a wealth of clues as to the cultures that have had an impact here.
+In a single glance, you can take in a wealth of clues as to the cultures that have had an impact on Karpathos island.
 Among the significant sights and attractions are early Christian churches, ancient Vroukounta and Arkesia; the castle and the acropolis at Aperi; the Roman cistern at Lefko; and the beehive tombs at Karpathos town and Arkasa.
 And then there are the more recent structures left by the Italians, such as bridges, aqueducts, wells, windmills and the outdoor ovens of Olymbos.
-Don’t miss this opportunity to travel into the past.
+Don’t miss this opportunity to travel into Karpathos’ past.

-The award-winning sandy crescent of Apella is the most beautiful beach on Karpathos and a contender for one of the best in the entire Mediterranean.
+The award-winning sandy crescent of Apella is the most beautiful beach on Karpathos and a contender for one of the best in the Dodecanese.
 Emerald waters will also tempt you in at Kyra Panagia, Ahata, Lefkos and Ammopi – only the beginning of a long list.

 The north, above Olymbos and all the way to the tiny island of Saria (just north of Karpathos), is a favourite haunt for birds, seals, frogs and salamanders as well as the home of large, tasty but elusive fish.
 There you’ll also find the palaces of Doric Nisyros, sacred ancient Vroukounda and exotic Tristomo.

 It’s like stepping into another world.
-In Karpathos, the plateau of Avlona invites you to travel in time around its meticulous patchwork fields, barns, scattered farm dwellings and crofts.
+The plateau of Avlona invites you to travel in time around its meticulous patchwork fields, barns, scattered farm dwellings and crofts.
 You just pick the century and Karpathos will do the rest.

 If there is a hiker’s paradise in the Aegean, it must be Karpathos.
 Centuries-old cobblestone paths lead to forgotten ancient sites, roadless villages without electricity and with breathtaking views.
 The hiking trails crisscross the island but are best in the north.